KenTauchi/skylab-reactnative/README.md

 ## Emulator Camera Roll Accessibility

-Since both android and iOS emulator do not have accessibility to camera, please nake sure to use your own mobile device to test the app.
+Since both Android and iOS emulator do not have accessibility to the camera, please make sure to use your own mobile device to test the app.